Nyad defends record-breaking Cuba-U.S. swim against doubters

-NEW YORK U.S. long-distance swimmer Diana Nyad vigorously defended on Tuesday her record-breaking, 110-mile (177-km) swim from Cuba to southern Florida after skeptics raised questions about the grueling trek.
+NEW YORK U.S. long-distance swimmer Diana Nyad vigorously defended on Tuesday her record-breaking, 110-mile (177-km) swim from Cuba to southern Florida after sceptics raised questions about the gruelling trek.

 "I swam ... in squeaky-clean, ethical fashion," Nyad told a conference call late on Tuesday that included journalists and fellow marathon swimmers, some of whom have publicly questioned aspects of her challenging journey.

-"I honored the rules," Nyad said at the start of the conference call.
+"I honoured the rules," Nyad said at the start of the conference call.
 "I was an ethical swimmer."

 A triumphant Nyad, 64, staggered ashore in Key West, Florida, on September 2, after having swum about 53 hours, to become the first person to complete the treacherous crossing without a shark cage.